This Quiz Can Tell If You’re Biased Against Black Hair

 The latter finding is a salient one, given the often contentious climate black women with natural hair face in the workplace.
 Just this fall, a judge ruled it was acceptable to rescind a black woman’s job offer because an employer disapproved of her dreadlocks.
 Every month or so, a child is penalized for wearing natural black hairstyles at school, and in the past, the Army instituted on grooming regulations that banned cornrows, dreadlocks, and twists.

 Fortunately, the study also illustrated a glimmer of hope in changing attitudes toward natural hair: Millennials registered black textured hair more positively than all the other participants.
-You can test your own bias here.
+You can test your own bias here (when prompted for a code, enter 0).